AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 debug1: Reading configuration data /etc/ssh/ssh_config
 ```

 Not unlike the SSH server program (`sshd`), the SSH client program (`ssh`) loads configuration files from specific, pre-defined places.
 The first of these is the invoking user's own configuration file, typically simply called `config` and located within that user's `.ssh` hidden folder in their home folder.
-We don't have such a file, so `ssh` simply continues checking for configuration files in the remainder of the expected places.
-In this case, that's `/etc/ssh/ssh_config` (remember, not to be confused with the *server's* configuration file, `sshd_config`).
-Since this file exists and there are configuration directives that apply to the current invocation, `ssh` tells us it will set these options, and helpfully points us to exactly where in the file these directives start:
+We don't have such a file, so `ssh` simply continues checking for configuration files in the remainder of the places it expects to find them.
+In this case, that's `/etc/ssh/ssh_config` (remember, not to be confused with the SSH daemon's configuration file, `sshd_config`).
+Since this file exists and there are configuration directives that apply to the current invocation, `ssh` tells us it will set these options.
+It helpfully points us to exactly where in the file these directives are written:

 ```
 debug1: /etc/ssh/ssh_config line 19: Applying options for *